Belgian Abdication: Profile of Baudouin

 The King died suddenly in Motril, southern Spain on July 31st, 1993 from heart failure.
 His death took everyone by surprise, despite his earlier heart surgery.
 500,000 Belgians viewed his body during a lying in state at the Royal Palace, before a funeral was held on August 6th at the St Michael and St Gudula Cathedral.
 King Baudouin was interred into the Royal Crypt at the Church of Our Lady of Laeken; and was succeeded by his younger brother, Albert II.Filed under Belgian Royals, Historical Royals

-Tagged Belgian Abdication 2013, Biography, King Baudouin.
+Tagged Belgian Abdication 2013, Biography, King Baudouin of Belgium.